 On requestedKeys change inspect inner data holders for the list of requested keys and fill all grantedKeys inner data holders (by setting TRUE or FALSE).

-Once done, set TRUE on the grantedKeys data holder.
+Once done, set grantedKeys data holder to TRUE.

 On puclickKey update check it against the DSK on the device (it is good to show the full key to the customer to allow full check).